Virtual reality gives a boost to the 'lazy eye'

 The visual deficits for people with amblyopia aren't always obvious.
 They can have trouble pinpointing things in space.
 Depth perception problems may cause them to squint often.
 Why?
 Because there's an unseen competition over the visual signals in their brain.

-"In all cases of amblyopia, there's a stronger eye and a weaker eye, and it's sort of winner-take-all in the cortex," says Elizabeth Quinlan, a neuroscientist at the University of Maryland.
-She studies people with amblyopia and says their eyes often work just fine.
-Their visual problems stem from the signals the eyes send to the brain.
+"In all cases of amblyopia, there's a stronger eye and a weaker eye, and it's winner-take-all in the cortex," says Elizabeth Quinlan, a neuroscientist at the University of Wisconsin-Madison.
+She studies amblyopia and says that issues with an eye can be corrected.
+Visual problems persist because of the signals the eyes send to the brain.
 "The cortex learns to ignore the signal from the weaker eye."

 By ignoring the weaker eye, the brain doesn't fuse images from both eyes.
 As a result, people with amblyopia can have trouble seeing in 3D.